Centre for Communication Governance at NLU delhi

 This book is part of CCG-NLUD’s larger efforts to track privacy jurisprudence across the globe in order to help researchers and other interested stakeholders understand how the right to privacy is developing and is being applied in various jurisdictions.
 Our database, the Privacy Law Library, has more than 250 case briefs from over 20 jurisdictions, and is one of the largest and most diverse resources in the world on privacy jurisprudence.

-Go to the Privacy and the Indian Supreme Court: A Compendium of Case Briefs
+Go to Privacy and The Indian Supreme Court: A Compendium of Case Briefs

 Thanks For Subscribing To Our Newsletter